 Moles and the Mole Concept

-Students need to be able to inter convert comfortably between moles and masses at this stage and understand how to use the data in the periodic table to work out how much one mole of a substance is, whether an element or a compound.
+Students need to be able to inter convert comfortably between moles and masses at this stage and understand how to use the data in the periodic table to work out the mass of one mole of a substance, whether an element or a compound.